 What is venture debt?

 Venture debt is a type of non-dilutive debt financing for early and growth-stage companies.
 Simply put, venture debt adds capital to the company as a term loan or a line of credit to fund growth or extend cash runway.
-Since many startups have few physical assets to use as collateral, it would not qualify for a traditional bank loan.
+Since many startups have few physical assets as collateral, they would not qualify for a traditional bank loan.
 With venture debt, other forms of assets, such as tax credits, recurring revenue, and purchase orders can be leveraged for a credit facility.

 Why Choose Venture Debt?